ForLoveOfCats/SkyOfSteel/README.md

 ## Gameplay

-Currently not much :(

 The intended gameplay is intended to be a mix of Factorio, SkyBlock, and Unturned in a multiplayer private server setting.
-This section will expand as more gameplay items are implemented.
-This should not take long as most of the ground work has already been laid.
+As of now multiplayer is fully functional and the building is about 90% functional with proper chunk loading/unloading over network as well as world saving and loading to/from file.